mahipal62/restapi/myretailservice/README.md

 <body>

-My Retail Service API Documentation
+# My Retail Service API Documentation
->Setup Instructions:
+# Setup Instructions:
  1. Install MongoDB in your system - https://docs.mongodb.com/manual/installation/
  2. Run MongoDB - Run 'mongod.exe' in order to start Mongodb
  3. Clone the code from git repository - https://github.com/mahipal62/restapi.git
-4. Build the project using maven clean install
+ 4. Build the project using mvn clean install
  5. Get the generated jar from project target folder and run on the Tomcat Instance.
       -	To run on the Tomcat Instance->Open Terminal and go the JAR location and run the following command
       -	java -jar myretailservice-0.0.1-SNAPSHOT.jar
  6. Open browser and visit Swagger. http://localhost:8082/swagger-ui.html
  7. Test the service using swagger or postman

->	Technologies:
+# Technologies:
   •	Java 8

   •	Maven-3.2

   •	Spring boot-1.5.3

   •	AOP-4.3.8

   •	Swagger-2.7.0

   •	MongoDB

-> Operation 1: Retrieve the product information by Product ID:
+# Operation 1: Retrieve the product information by Product ID:

 <table >